jessegrosjean/kai-compendium/content/blog/sequences-recursive-to-explicit-2.md

 $$\frac{(r^{n-1} - 1) + (r^{n-2} - 1) + (r^{n-3} - 1)...ect}{r-1}$$

 Since all the sums have the denominator of $r-1$ we can forget about that for now and divide by it later.
 Now, all that is left is the numerator.
 Notice how the numerator is made up of $-1$s and $r$ terms.
-If we group each $-1$ in the together, we get $-n$.
+If we group each $-1$ together, we get the sum $-n$.
 Now notice how what we have left is a geometric sequence.
 If we put this sequence into our known formula, we get:

 $$\frac{r^{n} - 1}{r-1}$$